jacopotagliabue/post-modern-stack/README.md

 * `source venv/bin/activate`
 * `pip install -r requirements.txt`

+NOTE: the current version of RecList has some old dependencies which may results in some (harmless) pip conflicts - conflicts will disappear with the new version, coming out soon.

 Create a local version of the `local.env` file named only `.env` (do _not_ commit it!), and make sure to fill its values properly:

 | VARIABLE | TYPE | MEANING |